The Glitch, 2023

 Q: The Glitch series depicts the visual effects of signal disruptions and digital malfunctions.
 Could you share the background and inspiration behind this series?

 Q: You mentioned the impact of signal disruptions on modern society.
-Could you elaborate on this concept?
+Could you elaborate on this idea?

-Q: How do you translate the effects of signal disruptions into visual language?
+Q: How do you translate the effects of signal disruption into visual language?

-Q: How does this series relate to your broader artistic practice?
+Q: How does this series connect to your broader artistic practice?